CURRENT MOON

 Someone will argue that two Sabbath-keepers could start out from Jerusalem, one travelling east and the other travelling west, each keeping the same Sabbath every seventh day of the journey.
 When they meet again on the other side of the globe on the Sabbath, one Sabbath-keeper is reassured that he is still keeping the Sabbath while the other is informed that he is now observing Sunday.
 Their journeys took the same length of time and yet they are now supposedly 24 hours apart.
 The same sun shines overhead.
 But they are separated by the imaginary "International Date Line" in the Pacific Ocean.

 By an international agreement in 1884, this line was decided upon.
 It is therefore arbitrary, recent, and man-made.
 Furthermore, it isn't even straight.
 It zig-zags both east and west of the 180-degree line.
-(The End-Time Vigil, (Box 611, Nelson, BC, Canada V1L 5R4) deserves credit for this point.)

 But just because the earth is round and has no end or beginning doesn't mean we should discard the idea of a Sabbath.
 It is not the Sabbath that is arbitrary, recent, man-made or crooked.
 We just need a proper International Date Line established by scripture to begin and end each day and week.
+For practical purposes, in most cases we believe that the Sabbath would technically begin on the eastern border of the original Promised Land, and progress westward marked by the exact shadow of the earth.
+Otherwise, there would be Sabbath-keeping neighbors keeping the Sabbath on separate days -- even though they live nearby eachother -- depending on which side of the line they lived on.
+As it is, Sabbath-keepers in Australia and New Zealand are out of syncronization with Sabbath-keepers of Hawaii and Alaska.
+Something is wrong.

-Man's ways are often the exact opposite from God's ways.
-The International Date Line is 46 degrees less than exactly 180 degrees opposite from God's line.
-Take a map and notice that this INTERNATIONAL DAY LINE precisely divides Europe from Asia exactly where most modern maps divide these continents.
-Is this just coincidence?
-Notice further that this line keeps the overwhelming bulk of Africa just to the west so that a third continent is not divided.
-Virtually all the people living east of this line are non-Sabbath-keeping orientals and blacks until we come to Australia and New Zealand.
-In other words, virtually all Jewish or Christian Caucasians live west of this line.
-So the line is well positioned.
-But the man-made International Date Line cuts off Australia and New Zealand from their kindred Celto-Saxon nations to the east and causes these peoples to unknowingly break the Sabbath even when they rest on "Saturday."
+The man-made International Date Line cuts off Australia and New Zealand from their kindred Celto-Saxon nations to the east and causes these peoples to unknowingly break the Sabbath even when they rest on "Saturday."
 Australian Sunday-keepers are unknowingly meeting together on Saturday and Sabbath-keepers are actually resting on Friday.
 Satan truly has deceived the whole world (Rev.12:9).
 If Christians are persecuted for Sabbath-keeping in the future, perhaps it would make sense to move to Australia at that time and rest on "Sunday."

-If a person travels across the INTERNATIONAL DAY LINE going either way on some other day for a short stay of a week or less, it may be better to use local time from the place of origin if he is certain to return quickly because then he will not break the seven-day cycle in his own body.
+If a person travels across the INTERNATIONAL DATE LINE going either way on some other day for a short stay of a week or less, it may be better to use local time from the place of origin if he is certain to return quickly because then he will not break the seven-day cycle in his own body.
 This would apply especially to occupations such as airline pilots, astronauts and international travelers.
 Policemen and firemen face the same problem.

 Did Joshua's Long Day Destroy The Weekly Cycle?